-The first diesel-electric submarine of the 636.3 project “Varshavyanka” for the Pacific Fleet was accepted into the Russian Navy.
-The ceremonial ceremony of raising the St. Andrew’s flag took place on November 25 at the Admiralty Shipyards.
+The first diesel-electric submarine of project 636.3 "Varshavyanka" for the Pacific fleet Admitted to the Russian Navy.
+The ceremonial ceremony of raising the flag of St. Andrew was held on November 25 at the Admiralty Shipyards.

 DEPL "Petropavlovsk-Kamchatsky" officially became part of the Russian Navy.
 Deputy Admiral Andrei Volozhinsky, who was present at the ceremony of the chief of staff - the first deputy commander of the Russian Navy, said that the Varshavyanki for the Pacific Fleet were being built according to the modernized version, which was different from the built submarines of the same type for the Black Sea Fleet.
 What are the differences, he did not explain.